 On Sunday (14 January) thousands of East Berliners turned their annual anniversary demonstrations into an anti-Vietnam protest march.

-On Sunday (14 January) thousands of East Berliners turned their annual anniversary demonstrations into an anti-Vietnam protest march.
+Background: On Sunday (14 January) thousands of East Berliners turned their annual anniversary demonstrations into an anti-Vietnam protest march.
 The march normally commemorates the death of two founders of the German Communist party, Karl Liebkencht and Rosa Luxemburg who were murdered in 1919, after a Communist uprising in Berlin.
 The Secretary of the country's Communist Party, Erich Honecker, surrounded by a cluster of senior officials, led the long march.
 The demonstrators carried placards and banners calling for an end to the War in Vietnam.

 SYNOPSIS: East German Communists today, commemorated the anniversary of the violent death of two founders of their party.
 Karl Liebknecht and Rosa Luxemburg were murdered following an uprising in January 1919.
 Today's party leaders, including Erich Honecker, lead this March.